kwaczek/Flex-Focus-Time-with-Chat-Metrics/README.md

 # Overview

 Flex plugin to measure focus time and additional metrics for chat related channels.
 All metrics are sent via taskrouter to Flex Insights.
+This plugin is easy to expand to get even more metrics from chat channels.

 # Focus Time